nonomal/Fail2Ban-Report/README.md

 ---

-## 📚 What It Does
+📚 What It Does

-Fail2Ban-Report parses your `fail2ban.log` and generates JSON-based reports viewable via a web dashboard.
-It adds optional tools to:
+Fail2Ban-Report parses your fail2ban.log and generates JSON-based reports viewable via a web dashboard.
+It provides optional tools to:

-- Visualize ban/unban events
+- Visualize ban and unban events
-- Interact with IPs (e.g. manually block/unblock)
+- Interact with IPs (e.g., manually block or unblock)
-- Maintain a persistent `blocklist.json`
+- Maintain a persistent blocklist.json
-- Sync that list with your system firewall (via `ufw` (other Firewalls than UFW or direct communication with fail2ban jails **not yet** supported))
+- Sync that list with your system firewall using ufw (support for other firewalls or direct communication with Fail2Ban jails is not yet implemented)

-🧱 The architecture:
+🧱 Architecture overview:

-- **Backend Shell Scripts**: Parse logs, write JSON, and update UFW accordingly to `blocklist.json`
+- Backend Shell Scripts: Parse logs, generate JSON files, and update UFW rules based on blocklist.json
-- **Frontend Web Interface**: Visualizes data and offers action buttons
+- Frontend Web Interface: Visualizes data and offers action controls
-- **JSON Blocklist**: Stores manually blocked IPs (`active=true`)
+- JSON Blocklist: Stores manually blocked IPs marked with active=true

 ---